The A's are in trouble.

 After a lackluster Game 1 to open the American League Division Series against the Houston Astros, the A’s fell flat again in Game 2 and are now on the brink of elimination.

 Astros starter Framber Valdez pitched seven solid innings, yielding just a pair of solo home runs as Houston came away with the 5-2 victory.
 Oakland pitchers once again struggled to get George Springer out and their bats stayed silent for a second straight game.

-Here are three things to know from the A's forcing a winner-take-all Game 3.
+Here are three things to know as the A’s fall to 0-2 in the series and face a must-win game Wednesday afternoon.

 A lot has been made about the way the ball is flying out of the park at Dodger Stadium.
 It’s turned the series into a battle of who can hit the most home runs, and the A’s are losing the fight.